Akshay6697/CG-Exercises/README.md

 -- By Akshay
 =======
-This repo consists of the cpp files that create a cube rotate it etc
+This repo consists of the c files that create a cube rotate it etc